giantswarm/fmt/javascript/general_style_guide.md

 ### Loading flags

 `loadingFlags` is an object at the root of our store where we save our loading flags for each action. `loadingReducer` reducer will take care of all our flags without us having to even think about them.
-It will update flags in store in the following manner: __any action dispatched__ that has a type with the `_REQUEST` suffix will update (or create if it doesn't exist) a flag in the store for its respective action.
+It will update flags in store in the following manner: __any action dispatched__ that has a type with the `_REQUEST` suffix will update (or create if it doesn't exist) a flag in the store for its respective action setting its value to `true`.
 For example, if we dispatch an action with the type of `CLUSTERS_LOAD_REQUEST`, it will result in the following changes in the store:

 ```javascript
 ...